Blessings to you and your loved ones – permanently, in Jesus’ name (Phil 2:9,10; Col 1:12-19; 3:15-17)!

 - The “star” they followed, was unlikely to be a sun [a geophysical star], for a single celestial body cannot physically be hanging over a point on earth so that a person on foot can visually pinpoint a five square meter spot directly underneath it!
 Travelling by foot on a rotating earth by following a single heavenly body millions of miles away with pinpoint accuracy to an exact spot as with a GPS (fed by multiple satellites to triangulate) today, will prove a preposterous attempt.
 No, these magos were into astrology.
 But they remembered Daniel being placed in charge of them (Dan 7:24-28 with Is 9:1-2,6-7) with a prophecy that Bethlehem would produce a magnificent Star like no other!
 The report of the magos in Mt 2:2 that “We have seen his star in the east at his rising” is more likely to be a manner of speech that is clear from verses 7 and 10.
 Likewise verse 9 that essentially just states that they arrived at the place where the prophesied Star of Bethlehem was born.
 Observe that the astrologers first went to Jerusalem and had to ask (Mt 2:1-2) and then be told (Mt 2:7-8) where to go.
 Mt 2:10 (Ampl) tells us that “… When they saw the star, they were thrilled with ecstatic joy”.
 It therefore seems unlikely that they have been following a celestial star with certainty all along and certainly not directly to the manger where Jesus was born.
 By the way (pardon the pun), they came from the East, which was not modern Tokyo or Hong Kong some 10 000 km away, but probably Babylon or Persia perhaps less than 1 000 km away which from a global perspective is practically the same geographical area, and what we would call the Middle East today.
 Apparently the entertainment world has the concept of a star in this application more right than the religious!
 The magos might even have believed they then had a “sign” [message, interpretation (Mt 2:2,9)] but more probably it was a report that, for them, tied in with also their history and prophecies through an encounter with Daniel and his experiences 605 to 530 BC.
 It is thus more feasible that those magos simply then proceeded to first Jerusalem, then Bethlehem, and then possibly Nazareth (Lk 2:39) to eventually find the prophesied Star of Bethlehem, Star of David, instead of blindly following a geophysical star utilizing astronomy (even astrology) as if the celestial body had to reveal the message and location to them

 Paintings depict [interpret] this idea with an unusually shaped [bright] astronomy star hanging over the manger; it was not a photograph of that event!
 Likewise are angels depicted as fat babies with stubby wings, not at all what Scripture says, but perhaps an image in many a “Christian’s” mind?
-Note Daniel 12:3 with Mt 13:43; Heb 9:26 (This is expanded on in the paper “Rapture raptured”).
+Note Daniel 12:3 with Mt 13:43; Heb 9:26 (This is expanded on in the meditation “Rapture raptured”).
 Bear in mind as well, that Bethlehem was so crowded then because of the decree by Caesar Augusts that “The whole Roman Empire should be registered” (to pay taxes!) – Lk 2:1-5.
 Note then, the reports mentioned in Mt 2:2-6.
-Therefore, reconsider Scriptures such as Gen 22:17; Num 24:17; Jer 23:5; Zech 9:9; Dan 12:3; Mt 2:7; even Phil 2:15; Jude 1:13; also Rev 5:1-14 and 12:1 and the paper “Revelation, the book”.
+Therefore, reconsider Scriptures such as Gen 22:17; Num 24:17; Jer 23:5; Zech 9:9; Dan 12:3; Mt 2:7; even Phil 2:15; Jude 1:13; also Rev 5:1-14 and 12:1 and the meditation “Revelation, the book”.
 The astrologers more plausibly went to specifically see the prophesied Messiah born that would turn out to be The Star of Bethlehem, Jesus Christ (Mt 2:1-8; Mic 5:2); they were unlikely to have been directed [navigating] by a celestial body [luminous sphere of plasma held together by its own gravity, such as the sun].
 The astrologers only reached Jesus later in a house almost two years after His birth and then they were ecstatic to see Him (Mt 2:10).
 Also contemplate 1 Cor 15:41-45 with Rom 8:11 as discussed in “The Testimony”…

-As mentioned in the paper “Who is Jesus Christ” p.5/23, we note in doctor Luke’s account (Lk 1:1-4), a yet another significant fact in Lk 2:25-40 where Simeon pertinently addressed Mary (Lk 2:34).
+As mentioned in the meditation “Who is Jesus Christ” p.5/23, we note in doctor Luke’s account (Lk 1:1-4), a yet another significant fact in Lk 2:25-40 where Simeon pertinently addressed Mary (Lk 2:34).
 This is, in context and according to Jewish tradition at the time, highly irregular as the address were to have been made to the father of the child; which strongly indicates that (a) Holy Spirit was the Father (Lk 1:35) not Joseph, and (b) Holy Spirit is God as the child was to be called Son of God (Lk 1:35).
 The reports [rumours] such as (Lk 1:24-44; 2:7-11) and the declaration of Simeon (Lk 2:25-34) had probably reached the magos as well, and so they set out to see this prophesied Star of Bethlehem.
 It makes sense then, that they only reached Him two years later in Nazereth (Mt 2:10-11).

 - The magos visited them in a house when Jesus was just under two years of age, and that is why Herod ordered all boys aged two years and younger to be killed.

 The joy of the Lord is a lasting, never-ending joy that is your strength – all year round, everywhere.
-For a deeper insight and more information regarding the birth, and purpose of Jesus Christ, contemplate the paper “Who is Jesus Christ” by this author.
+For a deeper insight and more information regarding the birth, and purpose of Jesus Christ, contemplate the meditation “Who is Jesus Christ” by this author.

 That Tree (Gal 3:13; 1 Pet 2:24; Rev 2:7; 21:1-3,22-27; 22:14) has a Star on it, and lights shining from it, that should not be switched off for the whole year, to only be “on” again, next Christmas.
 True Christians experience – and show [reflect] – a continuous Christ-feast of Life-Light.
 So, be the salt of the earth [good], not the sea (Mt 5:13).
 WE are to continuously be His stars, not the [religious] dust of the earth.
 The serpent of old eats the dust of the earth.
 Shake that dust off you and be rather a star that shines… continuously…